Doug Risebrough: Coaching and management history

 After announcing his retirement as a player following the 1986–87 season, Risebrough served two seasons as an assistant coach with the Flames.
 He helped guide Calgary to two consecutive Presidents' Trophies and the 1989 Stanley Cup championship, his fifth Stanley Cup championship as a player or coach.
 He was promoted to assistant general manager for the Flames before the 1989–90 season, and served as Calgary’s head coach for the 1990–91 campaign.
 On May 16, 1991, Risebrough became only the second general manager in Flames’ history, and served as both general manager and coach for the first 64 games of the 1991–92 season.
-On March 1, 1992, Risebrough's Flames were beaten by the Vancouver Canucks 11–0.
-Immediately after the game, Risebrough relinquished his coaching duties to assistant Guy Charron.
-He did however continue his role as Calgary's general manager until November 2, 1995.
+On March 1, 1992, Risebrough's Flames were beaten by the Vancouver Canucks 11–0 and immediately after the game, Risebrough relinquished his coaching duties to assistant Guy Charron.
+He did, however, continue his role as Calgary's general manager until his firing on November 2, 1995.

 Prior to joining the Minnesota Wild, Risebrough served as the Edmonton Oilers vice president of hockey operations from 1996 to 1999.
 With the Oilers he was involved in all aspects of the club's hockey operations department.
 Edmonton advanced to the Stanley Cup playoffs in each of the three seasons Risebrough was with the organization.
 The turnaround followed four consecutive years in which the Oilers did not make the playoffs.

 Risebrough was named executive vice president and general manager of the Minnesota Wild on September 2, 1999.
 After the Wild's first playoff appearance in 2002–03, he was promoted to president of Minnesota Sports and Entertainment, the corporate parent of the Wild, on July 23, 2003.
 On April 16, 2009, Risebrough was relieved of his duties with the Minnesota Wild.